What a great way for people in the community to get some help and a great way for students to learn some practical lawyering skills.

 There are three major facets of the Tax Clinic program: casework, seminar meetings and tutorials.
 The casework, of course, is central.
 Students, working together in teams of two, typically spend between 15-20 hours a week working on their clients' cases.
 Each student team meets weekly with the Director or Staff Attorney for an in-depth discussion of the casework.
 These tutorials are used to help students recognize, analyze, and resolve the multitude of strategic, tactical, ethical and interpersonal issues that arise in representing clients.
 Through the casework, students gain training in lawyering skills including client interviewing, client counseling, negotiation and settlement, drafting legal memoranda and other legal documents, and keeping files.

-The Tax Clinic seminar meets once a week during the semester.
-Early in the fall semester, classes are used to survey the substantive federal tax and practice law involved in the clinic cases.
+The Tax Clinic seminar meets twice a week during the semester.
+Early in the semester, classes are used to survey the substantive federal tax and practice law involved in the clinic cases.
 Many classes are devoted to teaching essential lawyering skills.
 Classes also serve as a forum for case rounds in which students share and learn from each other's case experiences.

 Tax Clinic students may also participate in role playing exercises designed to simulate the key aspects of lawyering process, including client interviewing and counseling, negotiating, investigation, examining witnesses, and making arguments.
 IRS revenue officers and Appeals Officers may run in class simulations or appear as guest lecturers.
 Area practitioners also appear as guest lecturers during the semester.